 There are exceptions to this rule.
-Some portrait photographers, like Agata Serge and Alessio Albi, create surreal colour combinations of their own.
+Some portrait photographers, like Agata Serge and Alessio Albi, create surreal color combinations of their own.
 In their work, you’ll see tones that, in the best way possible, look unnatural.

 Light plays an important part in every photograph, regardless of genre, but it’s particularly significant in photos with blurred backgrounds.

-Since there aren’t that many details to focus on, a lot of attention goes to light.
+Since there aren’t that many details to focus on, a lot of attention goes to the light.
 Because of this, you have to make sure that you shoot in the right places.

 If the light is too bright or too dark, your subject’s appearance will be affected.
 You’ll also lose a lot of the precious bokeh that defines soft portrait photography.
 To avoid both underexposure and overexposure, choose well-lit locations.